-Not all ETFs, even Vanguard ETFs, are equal.
+Not all funds, even Vanguard funds, are equal.
 It’s important to do your research and gain an understanding of returns and fees before investing in any fund.

 The features above are some of Vanguard’s most exciting, but they’re not the only ones.
-Some other impressive offerings include:
+Here’s a look at some of Vanguard’s other impressive offerings.